-“He’s a tough dude, man…When I call him ‘Alpha Male’ it’s for a reason”-Raheem Morris on Adrian Clayborn"
+"“He’s a tough dude, man…When I call him ‘Alpha Male’ it’s for a reason”-Raheem Morris on Adrian Clayborn"

 Of the numerous shining lights, Adrian Clayborn is one of many new Bucs eager to impress and show he belongs on this squad.
 According to head coach Raheem Morris, who put high stock in the rookie drafting him 20th out of Iowa in this year’s draft, likes the fire charged start to Clayborn’s Buccaneer’s career.